zcash/zips/zip-draft-multisig-dev-fund.rst

 Currently, the two organizations leading the development and maintenance of Zcash - the Electric Coin Company (ECC) and the Zcash Foundation (ZF) - are either directly or indirectly financially dependent on the FR.
 Once the FR funds run out and respective balance sheets are depleted, both organizations would have to secure alternative sources of funding to continue supporting Zcash.
 The same holds for any other group or entity that contributes or plans to contribute work beneficial for Zcash.

-To address this issue, the current proposal - originally described and discussed on the Zcash Forum [#FORUM]_ - puts forward the creation of the Zcash Development Fund and describes its initial financing mechanism and fundamental rules of governance.
+To address this issue, the current proposal - originally described and discussed on the Zcash Forum [#forum]_ - puts forward the creation of the Zcash Development Fund and describes its initial financing mechanism and fundamental rules of governance.
 The purpose of the latter is to effectively direct the Zcash Development Fund toward its intended purpose as described below, and to establish proper norms of accountability and transparency for its Recipients.

 The implementation of this proposal would automatically direct 20% of newly issued ZEC in coinbase rewards between the first (year 2020) and second (year 2024) halving to the Zcash Development Fund.
 This allocation amounts to 1.05 million, or 5%, of fully diluted ZEC.
 Combined with the FR of 2.1 million, or 10%, of fully diluted ZEC, this amounts to 3.15 million, or 15%, of fully diluted ZEC.